GJQu/GJQu.github.io/about.markdown

 I'm passionate about the intersection of technology and art, using data-driven approaches to explore and expand the boundaries of what's possible in creative and impactful ways.
 My blog serves as a platform where I document my journey, share insights, and discuss the latest trends and innovations in technology and data science.

-When I'm not busy with the above, you can often find me playing Chopin on the piano or skiing in Colorado.
+When I'm not busy with the above, you can often find me reading sci-fi in a cafe or skiing.

 ---